salesforcecli/plugin-deploy-retrieve/messages/validation.md

 # error.InvalidFlagPath

-The %s command parameter specifies an invalid path: %s\n%s
+Invalid path specified: %s

+%s

 # error.ExpectedDirectory

 Expected a directory but found a file.

-# error.ExpectedFile
+# error.ExpectedFileOrDirToExist

-Expected a file but found a directory.
+Expected a file or directory to exist.

-# error.PathNotFound

-No such file or directory.